 Faculty Advisor: Scott Kuhl

-Work hard, play harder.
-Students involved with the Husky Game Development Enterprise design, develop, build, and market games for the video game industry, educational use, and—of course—for fun.
+Our mission is to design and develop games for business, education, and fun.
+We work as an interdisciplinary, student-run Enterprise that fosters productivity, creativity, and effective business practices.
+Our members work in small teams of four to six people, exploring a wide variety of video game engines and platforms, including Windows, Android, Xbox, and an experimental Display Wall and three-dimensional motion-tracking system.
 The team competes in a local 24-hour game development challenge, the Houghton Game Jam, and recently co-hosted BonzAI Brawl, an AI coding competition.
 One of the group’s games, Arcane Brawlers, was recently released on Xbox Marketplace.
 Game on!

-Faculty Advisor: Chris (Kit) Cischke
+Faculty Advisor: Christopher (Kit) Cischke

 Blue Marble Security